spckio/spck-documentation/docs/getting-started.md

 <img width="442" src="../img/getting-started/previewing-1.png">

 *__On the mobile version, only the launch option is available.
-The launch feature is more streamlined for mobile and carries additional features like integrated JavaScript console, etc.__*
+The launch feature is more streamlined for mobile and carries additional features like integrated JavaScript console on Android.__*

 ### Setting Default Launch File